The Kashmir Conflict-

 Secretary, Arthur Balfour, wrote to Jewish leader Rothschild later become

-Lord, popularly known as Balfour declaration of 1917, assuring him of
+Lord, popularly known as the Balfour declaration of 1917, assuring him of

 their future state upon which they formed an effective Jewish Organisation as

 created in Egypt.
-The subject policy, too, projected initially by Congress in
+The subject policy, too, was projected initially by Congress in

-India to prepare a ground of a sectarian receptive, leaving no chance for
+India to prepare a ground for a sectarian receptive, leaving no chance for

 worker’s unity.
 The false consciousness that was created by using the force of